I receive questions on a daily basis from both men and women about their

 legal rights to visitation and child support when they were never married

-and child support has stopped and the parties are frustrated, to the point,
+child support has stopped and the parties are frustrated, to the point, of seeking legal

-of seeking legal help.
-There is little incentive for the parties to cooperate
+help.
+There is little incentive for the parties to cooperate with each

 These cases are known as paternity actions and make up a large number of